 And I charged your judges at that time, saying, Hear the cases between your brothers, and judge righteously between a man and his brother or the sojourner with him.
 You shall not respect persons in judgment; you shall hear the small and the great alike.
 You shall not fear the face of man; for judgment is God's.
-And the case that is too hard for you, you shall bring to me; and I will hear it.
 (Deut.
 1:16-17)